 My first note is that EduLearn 2010 was very well organized.
 Everything went smoothly: registration, documentation, information to the participants, coffee breaks, lunches and conference rooms were close to perfection.
 Even the six parallel sessions’ schedule was almost fulfilled.

 There were very interesting talks and discussions.
-I was more interested on the Technology in Education issues.
-Here, the most relevant trends, as far I could see, were virtual learning (Second Life and virtual laboratories), collaborative learning, connectivism, evaluation and online assessment, and lectures recording.
-Lecture recording was one of the strongest topics (I suppose I must start thinking in recording my lectures).
+I was more interested in the Technology in Education issues.
+Here, the most relevant trends, as far I could see, was virtual learning (Second Life and virtual laboratories), collaborative learning, connectivism, evaluation and online assessment, and lectures recording.
+Lecture recording was one of the strongest topics (I suppose I must start thinking about recording my lectures).

 In short, EduLearn 2010 was a rich, fruitful and very well organized conference.
 I am willing to participate in EduLearn 2011.
 See you there.